 When to Use Web Site

 Is web site two words?
-The term web site is an alternate form of website.
+The term web site is an alternative form of website.
 It means the same thing as its single-word counterpart, and, up until recently, it was used almost often as website.

 Some writers and style guides capitalize both forms, as well, forming Website and Web site.